viiinzzz/viiinzzz.github.io/Cobol/ciboulette-blog.md

 This week I took the course "From Zero to **Cobol**" and rather found myself being a modern day archaeologist of early IT artefacts...

 - Astonishingly, there are `.` going around, supposed to delimit blocks, the result is awkward, trying to show a start and an end with only one character.
 Clearly not enough, so there are plenty lot `End-XXX` stuff as well.
 Happily modern languages use braces, whichever they are `( ) or { }` they come in handy.
 - Secondly, if you read the punch card story you understand, column 1 to 7 are reserved, over 72 are ignored... what the hell, nobody thought to upgrade the language a bit. nope. it's still in its original condition, pure vintage, I tell you.
+So **"brea**
+_                                   **"king a string over multiple lines".**    is not so flamboyant...
 - The data types are mostly fixed length, and mostly number in strings.
 It looks nice for statish-globalish-style programming ain't it?
 - It's got the funny hierarchy numbers before the variable declaration, it's odd nonetheless it is working.
 That's the ancestor of the `struct` but a rather coarse one.
 - Modularity, wait, just a method call, is at the expense of lengthy linkage contortion, don't even think of OOP, it's a parallel universe.
 It's called sub-programming.
 Wooow.